rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 The heavens will reveal his iniquity, and the earth will rise up against him. ^2027

-The possessions of his house will be carried away, dragged off in the day of God’s wrath. ^2028
+The possessions of his house will be carried away, dragged off in the day of God's wrath. ^2028

-This is the wicked man’s portion from God, the heritage decreed for him by God. ^2029
+This is the wicked man's portion from God, the heritage decreed for him by God. ^2029

-Then Job answered and said : ^2101
+Then Job answered and said: ^2101

 Keep listening to my words, and let this be your comfort. ^2102